 The existing expenses regime

-As an employer you can apply for a dispensation from the rules described above, which means you don’t have to report expenses on P11Ds and your employees don’t have to worry about declaring them or claiming a tax deduction.
+As an employer, you can apply for a dispensation from the rules described above, which means you don’t have to report expenses on P11Ds and your employees don’t have to worry about declaring them or claiming a tax deduction.
 As a safeguard HMRC only grants a dispensation for genuine business expenses that your employees would be entitled to claim a tax deduction for had the dispensation not applied.
 From 6 April 2016 dispensations will be scrapped.
-Instead all employers must deal with expenses payments as if they had been granted a dispensation.
+Instead, all employers must deal with expense payments as if they had been granted a dispensation.

 Trap.
 The new rules won’t apply to expenses provided under a salary sacrifice scheme.